Skip to main content

 Using External Stores

-The !store YAML function reads data from external key-value stores like AWS SSM Parameter Store, Artifactory, Redis, and other backends.
-Use this when you need to share data that isn't stored in Terraform state.
+The !store YAML function reads data from external key-value stores like AWS SSM Parameter Store, AWS Secrets Manager, Artifactory, Redis, and other backends.
+Use this when you need to share data outside Terraform state or publish Terraform outputs to a store with an Atmos hook.

 When to Use Stores vs Terraform State